Jailer: How to Become a Jailer or Correctional Officer

 - Recently Updated

-- Correctional Officer: Educational Requirements for a Career in Corrections
+- Correctional Officer: Education Requirements & Career Info

 - Federal Correctional Officer Training Program Information